rsummers11/CADLab/CXR-Binary-Classifier/readme.md

     @article{tang2020npj,
-        title={Automated abnormality classification of chest radiographs using deep convolutional neural networks}, author={Tang, Yu-Xing and Tang, You-Bao and Peng, Yifan and Bagheri, Mohammadhadi and Redd, Bernadette A. and Brandon, Catherine J. and Lu, Zhiyong and Han, Mei and Xiao, Jing and Summers, Ronald M}, journal= {npj Digital Medicine},
+        title={Automated abnormality classification of chest radiographs using deep convolutional neural networks}, author={Tang, Yu-Xing and Tang, You-Bao and Peng, Yifan and Yan, Ke and Bagheri, Mohammadhadi and Redd, Bernadette A. and Brandon, Catherine J. and Lu, Zhiyong and Han, Mei and Xiao, Jing and Summers, Ronald M}, journal= {npj Digital Medicine},
         volume={},
         number={},